polkadot-developers/polkadot-docs/infrastructure/staking-mechanics/rewards-payout.md

 Validators can also receive tips from users, which incentivize them to include certain transactions in their blocks.
 Validators retain 100% of these tips.

-Rewards are paid out in the network's native token (KSM for Kusama and DOT for Polkadot).
+Rewards are paid out in the network's native token (DOT for Polkadot and KSM for Kusama).

 The following example illustrates a four member validator set with their names, amount they have staked, and how payout of rewards is divided.
 This scenario assumes all validators earned the same amount of era points and no one received tips: